cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 # mirror unless the final pre-cutover re-snapshot (4.1 freeze happens AFTER it) differs:
 # for each intentionally-suspended cron that exists on Linode, mirror it:
 # kubectl -n <ns> patch cronjob <name> -p '{"spec":{"suspend":true}}'
-# test backups remain suspended AT THIS POINT - they get unsuspended in §5.1b once the
+# test backups: ALREADY unsuspended on Linode + suspended on OCI (2026-08-24, see §3.6/§5.1b)
-# switchover is confirmed (do NOT enable during cutover day):
+# - deliberate divergence from the OCI snapshot; do NOT re-suspend and do NOT mirror:
-kubectl -n devstats-test get cj devstats-backups -o jsonpath='{.spec.suspend}{"\n"}'   # true
+kubectl -n devstats-test get cj devstats-backups -o jsonpath='{.spec.suspend}{"\n"}'   # false
 ```

 ### 4.8 Host-level extras that lived outside k8s on OCI